idank/holykeebs-docs/firmware/index.md

 ## Precompiled

 Precompiled firmwares for all possible configurations are available [here](https://github.com/holykeebs/qmk_compiled/releases/tag/latest).
 Each file is named according to its configuration.
-Change the selection below according:
+Change the selection below to match your keyboard:

 <NameGenerator />